afelipfo/Kaggle_Competitions/README.md

 ## 📂 Project Structure

 - Each competition has its own **folder** with notebooks, model files, and results.
-- `requirements.txt` contains necessary dependencies for the projects.

 ## 🏆 Notable Kaggle Competitions